 If the study is pursued by the Principal Investigator, obligations contained under the CDA must be superseded by the confidentiality terms in the primary Clinical Trial Agreement (CTA).

 SIU SOM is responsible for reviewing, negotiating, and legally executing CTAs from external funding sources.
 The resolution of many contractual issues requires coordination between the external funding source, Principal Investigator, and SIU SOM; the involvement of each party is essential to a successful CTA with mutually acceptable terms.

 Principal Investigators must complete the Submission Checklist and Questionnaire and email this form to the SIU CCR with the following documents attached:

-one copy of the schedule of events from the protocol if full protocol is not provided,
+- one copy of the schedule of events from the protocol if the full protocol is not provided,

 The checklist also includes a Billing Compliance Worksheet and a Budget Study Worksheet.
 These documents should be completed and emailed to the contracting office as soon as a final budget is negotiated.

 Although each CTA is reviewed on a case-by-case basis, there are a number of key issues common to most CTAs.
 Although not necessarily an exhaustive list, the following items are commonly negotiated by SIU SOM with the Sponsor: